appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/component.md

     ```

 -   **value** `any`
-    Represents the value for a particular query [type](/docs/search/reactivesearch-api/reference/#type), each kind of query has the different type of value format.
+    Represents the value for a particular query [type](/docs/search/reactivesearch-api/reference/#type).
+Depending on the query type, the value format would differ.
+You can refer to the different value formats over [here](/docs/search/reactivesearch-api/reference/#value).

 -   **queryFormat** `string`
     Sets the query format, can be **or** or **and**.
 Defaults to **or**.